kochkinaelena/Uncertainty4VerificationModels/README.md

 Results of runs with different hyper parameters can be downloaded here:

+These files serve as input files for the analysis code

 ## Contact
 If you have any questions feel free to contact me E.Kochkina@warwick.ac.uk